By Diane Spicer

 Suggestions for the best hiking compression socks in each of these categories are below.

-But first, a question.
+But first, the pivotal question.

 Compression socks are designed to fit snugly, some hikers might even say "tightly".